Ammonoidea: Sexual dimorphism

+Paleoecology

 Many ammonoids probably lived in the open water of ancient seas, rather than at the sea bottom, because their fossils are often found in rocks laid down under conditions where no bottom-dwelling life is found.
 In general, they appear to have inhabited the upper 250 m of the water column.
 Many of them (such as Oxynoticeras) are thought to have been good swimmers, with flattened, discus-shaped, streamlined shells, although some ammonoids were less effective swimmers and were likely to have been slow-swimming bottom-dwellers.
 Synchrotron analysis of an aptychophoran ammonite revealed remains of isopod and mollusc larvae in its buccal cavity, indicating at least this kind of ammonite fed on plankton.
 They may have avoided predation by squirting ink, much like modern cephalopods; ink is occasionally preserved in fossil specimens.

 Many ammonite shells have been found with round holes once interpreted as a result of limpets attaching themselves to the shells.
 However, the triangular formation of the holes, their size and shape, and their presence on both sides of the shells, corresponding to the upper and lower jaws, is more likely evidence of the bite of a medium-sized mosasaur preying upon ammonites.

 Some ammonites appear to have lived in cold seeps and even reproduced there.